Mlkurta/ENCE_3210_Michael_Kurta_2026/Lab3/Readme.md

 ## xor_decoder.py

-Paste your desired message string for the variable s, then run.
+Open this file in any Python IDE, paste your desired message string for the variable s, then run.
 Copy + paste your new scrambled message.

 <img width="1200" height="413" alt="Screenshot 2026-01-24 154445" src="https://github.com/user-attachments/assets/33d929df-0c8d-4bc0-ac0a-51988a2dbe34" />